There are numerous tax write-offs for self-employed professionals that individuals can claim to save thousands of dollars.

 - Tangible and measurable

-Not all taxpayers qualify for home office deductions, but they can still file for deductions on expenses related to telecommunications.
-This refers to business phone, fax, and internet use.
-Unlike other utilities, this expense item is easier to classify because all details are itemized.
-However, you will have to carefully review phone bills before including them as a self-employed deduction.
+Your phone and internet service may also be deductible expenses.
+Unlike other utilities, this expense item is easier to classify because all details are itemized on your phone bill.
+However, you must carefully review phone bills before including them as a self-employed deduction.

 The general rule for telephone expense deductions are:

-- Charges for business long-distance phone calls on the personal telephone are deductible expenses if separately stated on the phone bill.
+- Charges for business long-distance phone calls on the personal landline are deductible expenses if separately stated on the phone bill.

-- The costs of a second line in the home that’s used exclusively for business are deductible expenses.
+- Cost of a second line in the home used exclusively for business is deductible.

 6. Health Insurance Premiums

-- Health insurance deductions include dental, vision, and both long-term and short-term care.
+- Health insurance deductions include premiums for medical, dental, vision, and long-term and short-term care.

-- Although the general rule is to claim the full premium paid, this is limited by the amount of income your business earns during the tax year.
+- Although the general rule is to claim the total premium paid, this is limited by the income your business earns during the tax year.

 7. Business Insurance

-The following are some of the types of insurance with premiums that can be filed for deduction:
+The following are some of the types of insurance with deductible premiums:

 - Property insurance, casualty insurance, and general liability insurance